isc-projects/kea/doc/sphinx/arm/security.rst

 Creating core dump files
 ------------------------

-When enabled kernels create core dump files when a process crashes or gets a signal with this action.
-The way to enable core dump files is system dependent but with common controls as the `coredumpsize` or `core file size` limit which can be seen and changed using `ulimit` or `limit` commands or shell built-ins.
+When enabled, kernels create core dump files when a process crashes or gets a signal with this action.
+The way to enable core dump files is system dependent but with common controls as the ``coredumpsize`` or ``core file size`` limit which can be seen and changed using ``ulimit`` or ``limit`` commands or shell built-ins.

-The Knowledge Base document `What to do if your BIND, Kea DHCP, Stork, or ISC DHCP server has crashed <https://kb.isc.org/docs/aa-00340>` document even oriented to ISC support explains per systems details in its ``Things to check if a core file does not get generated`` section.
+The Knowledge Base document `What to do if your BIND, Kea DHCP, Stork, or ISC DHCP server has crashed <https://kb.isc.org/docs/aa-00340>`_ document explains per systems details in its
+`Things to check if a core file does not get generated` section.

-Another way to create a core dump file is the `gcore` command which creates such files / images from a running process.
+Another way to create a core dump file is the ``gcore`` command which creates such files / images from a running process.
 Please look at its manual page to understand how to use it.
 Two points are important:

-- does `gcore` suspend or provides an option to suspend to dumped process?
+- does ``gcore`` suspend or provide an option to suspend the dumped process?

 - the name of the produced core dump file (useful also for core dump file created by the kernel).